drewmccormack/Forked/README.md

 Forked provides a generalized approach to managing shared data in Swift applications, taking control of data races and race conditions.
 It can be used to replace — or be used in conjunction with — actors, locks, and queues.

 Forked can operate within a single iOS app, on a Swift server, or distributed across a network.
-The ForkedCloudKit package, for example, supports syncing of data across devices in just a few lines of code.
+The `ForkedCloudKit` package, for example, supports syncing of data across devices in just a few lines of code.

-In short, it's forking brilliant![^goodplace]
+In short, what's forking stopping you?![^goodplace]

 ## Quick Start